christophermarek/Terra/devblog/(8) AI Design and planning + Refractor.md

 Remove surfaceObject in editor button

-Fix map editor placement issue, shouldnt be too hard... it is important though.

 Make it so you cant walk on water, and that trees cant be placed on stone or water.

 Add default on empty route to route to /Simulation